rmscode/binary-garden/docs/software/microsoft-365/hybrid-exchange.md

 ## Hybrid Configuration Wizard

 There are far better guides that already exist for walking you through the HCW.
-Here are a few.
+Here are a few:

 - [Ali Tajran: Run the Hybrid Configuration Wizard (Modern Hybrid Deployment)](https://www.alitajran.com/hybrid-configuration-wizard/#h-run-hybrid-configuration-wizard)
     - He has a great [collection of Exchange Hybrid articles](https://www.alitajran.com/exchange-hybrid/).